Southern laggards drag on euro zone factory recovery

 "It's indicative of an economy which is climbing out of a deep hole," said Dixon, on the euro zone as a whole.

-"If that can be sustained, then wonderful, but I think it is too early to talk about a significant turnaround in the labour market," he said.
+"If that can be sustained, then wonderful, but I think it is too early to talk about a significant turnaround in the labor market," he said.

 The euro hit an 8-month high against the dollar on Tuesday after U.S. lawmakers failed to agree a compromise bill to fund operations, making Europe's exports more expensive and thus less attractive.